-I’d been training all winter for an upcoming trip to Denali, where I’d be on the crew for a segment in an upcoming Warren Miller film—sure to gain me some notoriety.
+I’d been training all winter for a trip to Denali, where I’d be on the crew for a segment in an upcoming Warren Miller film—sure to gain me some notoriety.
 Excitement for the trip bourgeoned with each coming week and I was exhuming that energy with every outing—boundless energy that would all-too-soon get away from me.

 We stepped off the tram and gave a nod to the patroller manning its summit station.
 “Have fun,” he hollered, as we slid past the ski-resort boundary.
 “You’ve got a perfect day for it.”

 Descending the west ridge of Lone Peak should’ve been the low point; the wind-scoured snow was all but unskiable, and we ended up walking most of the way.
 Once below treeline, the substrate improved and we linked a few nice turns into the Lee Metcalf Wilderness before slapping on skins for the ascent.
 We filled our water bottles in the South Fork of Jack Creek and toasted to another epic day.